codoic/XYGMusicStore/README.md

 The scope of this project is to design and develop a web application that allows users to buy CD through a web based portal.

 ###2.
 Product Features
-The features have been divided into two categories which are core and extra features

-###Core Features

 1. Login for different access level: The system shall be integrated with secure login using Java EE technology.
 	- Customers: The customers are general users who would like to perform online shopping.
 They will have general rights and are able shop in the online store.
 	- Admin access: Admin login shall be given to administrative staff.
 They are able to add, edit, delete stocks from catalogue and track an order by a customer.